-Subhas Chandra Bose's plunge into politics and its impact
+Subhas Chandra Bose's plunge into Indian politics - Non Cooperation

 Unfolding of a Plan - Meeting M.K Gandhi

 Deshbandhu Chittaranjan Das renounced a huge income and all his assets to steer non cooperation movement in Bengal and became the political guru of Subhas Chandra Bose.
+He was the alternative leader to Gandhi who was a pragmatist and had a clear goal and vision in contrast with Gandhian Utopia.
 Image courtesy: Wikipedia

 Mahatma Gandhi had returned to India in 1915 after gaining reputation for his Satyagraha movement in South Africa.
 He was mentored by Gopal Krishna Gokhale.
 Soon he launched Satyagraha in Kheda and Champaran and emerged as the undisputed leader of Indian National Movement.
 His emphasis on Non Violence means to fight British lent him a huge acceptability among the masses.
 He led the movement against Rowlatt Act from the front and started Non cooperation movement in 1920 that was hugely successful until its premature withdrawal.
 Image courtesy: Wikipedia